rdrewa/MoviesApp/README.md

 # MoviesApp

 A simple app to demonstrate Clean Architecture with REST and [Bloc](https://bloclibrary.dev/) state management.\
-A codename for this project is **MBA** and it is used as a prefix for tasks, commit & branches.
+A codename for this project is **MBA** and it is used as a prefix for tasks, commits & branches.
 Tasks are Git issues.

 ## Implementation Details: